Now available in Tableau: Write to database in Tableau Prep, grant license on sign in, deeper integration with SAP, and more

 Level up your analysis with new analytics enhancements

 We’re continuing to expand Tableau’s analytical breadth by bringing even more power and flexibility to Tableau’s predictive functionality.
 Starting today, there is a new way to build predictions within Tableau, using the familiar table calculation infrastructure.
 No need to access analytics extensions or write code in R or Python.

-With predictive modelling functions, you can quickly build and update predictive models.
-Use these functions to understand relationships within your data, estimate missing data and project data into the future – without ever leaving Tableau.
-Predictive modelling functions give you full flexibility to select your own predictors, use the model results within other table calculations and export your predictions.
+With predictive modeling functions, you can quickly build and update predictive models.
+Use these functions to understand relationships within your data, estimate missing data, and project data into the future—without ever leaving Tableau.
+Predictive modeling functions give you full flexibility to select your own predictors, use the model results within other table calculations, and export your predictions.
 Models and predictions are re-evaluated as you change the level of detail, add and remove marks, and subdivide by additional attributes.
-And since predictive modelling functions are table calculations, you have access to all existing table calculation functionality, including sharing visualisations and exporting data.
+And since predictive modeling functions are table calculations, you have access to all existing table calculation functionality, including sharing visualizations and exporting data.

 These two new table calculations, MODEL_PERCENTILE and MODEL_QUANTILE, use Tableau’s unique statistical engine to generate predictions and surface relationships within your data.
-Visit our predictive modelling blog post for a deep dive on the feature and a walkthrough of how it works.
+Visit our predictive modeling blog post for a deep dive of the feature and walkthrough of how it works.

 IN operator for calculations

-And last but not least, IN operators for calculations have arrived in 2020.3!
-With this feature, comparing lists of values – especially large lists – becomes a much easier task.
-Use the IN operator for calculations to test whether a specified value matches any value in a list of comma-separated values, a set or combined fields like city/region combinations.
-The IN operator supports string, numeric, data and boolean data types.
+And last but not least, IN operator for calculations has arrived in 2020.3!
+With this feature, comparing a list of values—especially large lists—becomes a much easier task.
+Use the IN operator for calculations to test whether a specified value matches any value in a list of comma-separated values, a set, or combined fields like City/State combinations.
+The IN operator supports string, numeric, data, and boolean data types.

 These are just a few highlights from 2020.3.
-Check out tableau.com/en-gb/new-features to learn more.
+Check out tableau.com/new-features to learn more.

 Thank you, Tableau Community!